Ranabir1/Signature_add_in_pdf/README.md

 No installation required!
 Simply:

-1. Download the `index.html` file
+1. Download the repository or the `index.html` entry page
 2. Open it in any modern web browser
-3. Start signing PDFs immediately
+3. Use links to access `PDF Editor` and `Advanced Tools`

 ## File Structure